rsokl/testing-tutorial/README.md

 3. Common Tests: from "does not crash" to "write+read == noop" to 'metamorphic relations'
 4. Putting it into Practice: use what you've learned to find real bugs in a real project!

-Each of these blocks runs for 40-60 minutes, consisting of a 5-15 minute presentation, around 5-10 minutes live-coding demo, and guided exercises.
+Each of these blocks runs for 40-60 minutes, consisting of a 5-15 minute presentation, occasional live-coded demos, and guided exercises.
 Along with a short break in the middle, we find this pattern balances content, practice, and focus well for most classes.

 [You can read through the slides here](https://docs.google.com/presentation/d/1Yv4hmaJb3CUejX8L3OkYn5Npddukyol18DWoaIxw-8I/), as a reference for later.
-Please work through the exercises for each section before reading ahead!
+At the end of each section, please work through the exercises before reading ahead!

 ## Syllabus
-The material will be offered as a two and a half hour session.
+The material will be offered as a half-day session.
 There will be a mixture of lectures with hands-on exercises.
 The following topics will be explored: